Course Terms & Conditions

-At 12 monthly intervals it is sometimes useful to take study models that can be taken with the brackets in place.
-Blocking out the undercuts with relief wax will greatly aid insertion and removal of the impression.
+At 12 monthly intervals it is sometimes useful to take study models or an intra-oral scan that can be taken with the brackets in place.
+Blocking out the undercuts with relief wax will greatly aid insertion and removal of the impressions.
 A bite must be taken to allow the backs of the models to be trimmed orthodontically to register the occlusion.
 Regular review of the patients occlusion as well as the photographs, will allow an assessment of the success of the mechanics chosen, and is also useful to plan future treatment.

 Time will be set aside at each module for assessment of progress of each of the cases started whilst on the course.
 There will be ample time to discuss problems encountered during treatment, proposed in-treatment changes and necessary alterations to the treatment plan.